Judge rules Manafort 'intentionally' lied to Mueller team, voiding plea agreement

 Additionally, Jackson ruled that "OSC has established by a preponderance of the evidence that on October 5, 2018, the defendant intentionally made false statements that were material to another DOJ investigation."
 It was not immediately clear what investigation was implicated.

 Jackson said the precise impact on Manafort's upcoming sentencing on two felony charges related to his Ukrainian lobbying work, set for March 13, will be determined at a later date.
+It appeared unlikely Manafort would face new charges as a result of Jackson's ruling Wednesday, but it remained possible.

 Manafort faces up to ten years in prison in the separate case in Virginia, where he was convicted on tax and fraud charges.